-For Africa, mean river exports of pollutants are projected to increase largely under high climate-driven uncertainties.
-To illustrate, pollution levels in rivers are projected to rise under global change by 2050, ranging from 29-206% across pollutants.
-These increases in river exports of pollutants are often accompanied by a larger spread in future projections, suggesting the importance of climate-driven uncertainties in Africa: e.g., 48-60% of the sub-basin areas show higher CVs for pollutants in 2050 compared to 2010 (Figure 2 and SI G).
-Asian sub-basins show similar patterns, though less extreme, with pollution levels ranging from a 9% decrease to a 93% increase and higher CVs in 14-38% of the areas.
-Other regions displayed varying trends depending on the pollutant and projection (see SI G).
+These increases in river exports of pollutants are often accompanied by a larger spread in future projections, suggesting the importance of climate-driven uncertainties in Africa: e.g. 48%-60% of the sub-basin areas show higher CVs for pollutants in 2050 compared to 2010 (figures 2 and SI appendix G).
+Asian sub-basins show similar patterns, though less extreme, with pollution levels ranging from a 9% decrease to a 93% increase and higher CVs in 14%-38% of the areas.
+Other regions displayed varying trends depending on the pollutant and projection (see SI appendix G).